dji-sdk/Payload-SDK-Doc/source/introduction/what-is-XPort.md

 > * This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.
 > * This series of documentation introduces the functions of **PSDK V2.x.x**, as well as the steps and methods of developing payload using PSDK V2.x.x.
 If you are still using PSDK V 1.5.x, please download the documentation of [PSDK V1.5.x](https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/psdk/payload-sdk-doc-1.0.zip).
 > * X-Port only support developers use PSDK V2.x.x ，if you still use PSDK V 1.5.x, please use [PSDK V1.5.x](https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/psdk/payload-sdk-doc-1.0.zip) and use [SkyPort](https://store.dji.com/product/psdk-development-kit).
-> * The details of the X-Port, please refer to the User's Manual in [PSDK V2.x.x](https://developer.dji.com/payload-sdk/downloads/).

 DJI [X-Port](https://store.dji.com/product/dji-x-port) is a standard gimbal that allows drone hardware developers to quickly integrate their own custom sensors on DJI Matrice 200 Series V2.
 DJI X-Port includes a built-in communication API, DJI SkyPort V2 integration, and a gimbal debugging interface.
 Worked with [Payload SDK Development Kit 2.0](https://store.dji.com/product/psdk-development-kit-v2), X-Port is estimated to reduce start to finish development time for new payloads by up to 40 percent.